CNES/demcompare/docs/source/developer_guide/contributing.rst

 The Merge Request shall have a short description of the proposed changes.
 If it is relative to an issue, you can signal it by adding *Closes xx* where xx is the reference number of the issue.

-Likewise, prefix the associated branch's name by *xx-* in order to link it to the xx issue.
+Likewise, prefix the associated branch's name by *xx-* in order to link it to the xx issue (ie. 999-name_branch_example).

 **Demcompare**'s Classical workflow is :
  - Check Licence and sign :ref:`contribution_license_agreement` (Individual or Corporate)